BrutusTT/pyJD/README.md

     Example:
         -1.0 0.5 0.0   - Looks to the left (Fixation Point: 1m in front + 50cm to the left side)

+The **JDPointAtModuleLeftArm** and **JDPointAtModuleRightArm** are used to control the arms in order to point towards a given point.
+However, the modules do not take impossible positions into account.

+    command message: "<near-far> <left-right> <down-up>"
+        <near-far>:   float - distance in meters [  inf, -inf ] (Be aware: negative distance!)
+        <left-right>: float - distance in meters [ -inf,  inf ]
+        <down-up>:    float - distance in meters [ -inf,  inf ]

+    Example:
+        -1.0 0.5 0.0   - Points to the left (Point: 1m in front + 50cm to the left side)